 The Montreal circle is centered at the intersection of Sherbrooke Street West and Westminster Avenue in Montreal West.

-Hudson: The Hudson circle is centered at the Cooper Airport in St-Lazare and has a 24 km diameter.
-It covers cities like Vaudreuil, Dorion, Les Cèdres, Coteau-du-Lac, St-Clet, obviously Hudson and a small part of Oka.
+Hudson: The Hudson circle is centered at Cooper Airport in St-Lazare and covers Coteau-du-Lac, Saint-Lazare, Hudson, Les Cèdres, St-Clet, Vaudreuil-Dorion, and a small part of Oka.

 Click the images on the left to view larger size or download the circle maps.